Saidgurbuz/screenparse/USAGE.md

 # Webshot Dataset Toolkit - Usage Guide

-A Python toolkit for collecting web screenshots with rich annotations including DOM elements, text spans, accessibility trees, and optional OCR.
+A Python toolkit for collecting web screenshots with rich annotations and exporting to YOLO format for training object detection models.

 ## Installation